awsstudygroup/Document-summary/README.md

 ---

-This guide provides a comprehensive overview and step-by-step instructions for setting up and contributing to the AWS Document Summary project.
+This guide provides a comprehensive overview and step-by-step instructions for setting up and contributing to theDocuMentor project.